 THOSE DAYS ARE OVER.

-The IRS has been warning in public statements that the Form 5471 penalties were coming and would be automatically assessed by the IRS computer.
+The IRS has been warning in public statements that the penalty for not filing form 5471 penalties were coming and would be automatically assessed by the IRS computer.
 The penalty under IRC Section 6038(b)(1) is $10,000 for each late or incomplete Form 5471.
 Remember, very often, the information on this form does not result in any taxable income or tax due for the taxpayer.
 So, the $10,000 penalty is a “disclosure” penalty, unrelated to the actual tax consequences of the information provided on the form.

 The penalty is real, and is now being automatically assessed.
 See the attached.